 According to my files, you were exposed to me on ___ (date that this person was in close contact with you).
 You will need to quaratine for 14 days from that date.

 I don’t have any further information I can share, but I can tell you that you can find more information about COVID-19, isolation, symptoms, testing, and getting health care at ahs.ca/InfoforCloseContacts.
 You can also call 811 if you have questions about your health.

 I will respect your privacy and I ask that you please do the same for me and the other people who you think may be my close contacts.

-Q: What if one or more of my close contacts falls under one of the three priority groups identified by AHS?
+Q: What if one or more of my close contacts falls under one of the three groups prioritized by AHS for testing?

 A: When you speak to the AHS team member who may call you about your positive COVID-19 test result, they may discuss all close contacts with you.

 AHS will endeavour to directly notify workplaces of your case, and discuss with you notification of event organizers.
 Classroom contacts may still receive email notification from AHS.

 Event organizers (with 10 or more participants) and workplaces will continue to notify contacts via email.